Ireland- Trout Fishing & Castle Tour

 The Ballynahinch Castle fishery consists of 2.5 miles of river divided into eight salmon beats.
 The run of big grilse peaks is in late June and early July, thus the timing of our trip.
 The fishery is characterized by short streams and big, deep pools.
 Wellies are the foot attire here for anglers do not wade, but fish from footbridges and stiles strategically positioned to cover the best water.

 The Irish countryside is as green as green can be with farms, sheep, orchards, streams, and homes throughout.
 It is a beautiful country with lovely people and beautiful brown trout.
+Our itinerary for 2018 doesn't change from earlier years except that we are starting out at Ballynahinch Castle and finishing at Andrew Ryan's in Clonmel.
 Read over the itinerary and consider joining us in June for an Irish adventure you won't soon forget.

 Barry and Cathy Beck